arlac77/statetransition-mixin/README.md

 class BaseClass {}

-class StatefullClass extends stm.StateTransitionMixin(BaseClass, actions, 'stopped') {
+class StatefullClass extends StateTransitionMixin(BaseClass, actions, 'stopped') {
 _start() { // will be called to go from stopped to running return new Promise((f, r) => {
     setTimeout(() => {